vimc/vimc.github.io/_posts/2022-11-14-VIMC-2-0-funding.md

 The Consortium was originally established in 2016, to deliver a more sustainable, efficient, and transparent approach to generating estimates of disease burden and vaccine impact for investments by Gavi, the Vaccine Alliance.
 To date, it has successfully created a rigorous methodology and platform for combining and analysing modelled estimates across 12 vaccine antigens and 112 countries.
 These independent and technically sound impact estimates were core to Gavi’s 2021-2025 replenishment, which raised USD $8.8billion for immunisation in low and low-middle income countries and were used to set targets for the [Immunization Agenda 2030](https://www.immunizationagenda2030.org/) strategy.

 We now look forward to working collaboratively with a wide range of partners to achieve our new goals.

+> About Wellcome: Wellcome supports science to solve the urgent health challenges facing everyone.
+It supports discovery research into life, health and wellbeing, and is taking on three worldwide health challenges: mental health, infectious disease and climate and health.